Mixed emotions: What we hear when we talk to faculty about genAI

 https://www.irrodl.org/index.php/irrodl/article/view/7744/6179

-In a nutshell: This paper examines a pervasive discourse of disruption in OER literature by recounting a facilitated conversation with open education leaders and OER advocates at 2023 Open Education Global conference held in Edmonton, AB.
+In a nutshell: This paper examines a pervasive discourse of disruption in OER literature by recounting a facilitated conversation with open education leaders and OER advocates at the 2023 Open Education Global conference held in Edmonton, AB.
 Chad Flinn and I employed Bacchi’s WPR approach (What is the Problem Represented to be?) because instead of asking how policy addresses problems, the WPR approach explores how policy constructs problems (sometimes, the very problems a policy sets out to address).

 The genealogy of problem representation is an important part of the exploration.
-In 2007 Casserly asked, “Is OER a disruptive innovation in the education marketplace?”
+In 2007, Casserly asked, “Is OER a disruptive innovation in the education marketplace?”
 We sought to answer that question by illuminating the various aspirations of OER advocates, highlighting the need for OER to address issues beyond cost, such as relevance, voice and representation, adaptability, and using textbooks in pedagogically meaningful ways.
 A philosophical shift moved OER from alignment with the principles of open access to an exclusive emphasis on affordability, which is problematic.

 Movements like OER may be accepted in the educational marketplace as long as they do not fundamentally disrupt established norms and power structures.
 The system tolerates OER and the radical message of openness as long as it does not actually disturb the system, so long as OER proliferation leaves the status quo intact, or insofar as OER can provide the illusion that grassroots movements can arise and change a system that is not, in fact, all that malleable.
 The discourse of disruption, then, allows for the appearance of competition and progress at the same time it neutralizes any real disruption.
 Applying this to OER implies that the educational superstructure may embrace OER only as long as it does not challenge the existing business model of education, which has to be paid for, one way or another.